linuxlawson/budget-buddy/README.md

 Calculates Income and Expenses on a Monthly Basis.
 **Monthly Income - Expenses = Total**

+**Instructions** (pretty self explanatory):
-Click on 'Total Costs' when you get to that point.
+Click on 'Total Costs' after filling in expenses fields.
-This will get you total costs (for the month) and, the remainder of monthly income.
+This will get you 'Total Costs' (for the month) and, the 'Remainder' of monthly income.

-Fill in two more fields and click 'remainder' and done.
+Fill in two more fields and click 'Remainder' of monthy income.
+Done.

 **Note:** All fields must be filled in, even if with 0, else: wont work.
 Will not do decimals at this time, whole numbers only.